Preparing for winter

 The ‘pneumo’ (or pneumococcal) jab is a one-off jab that helps protect you against pneumonia, meningitis and septicaemia (a type of blood poisoning).
 If you’re over 65 and haven’t had one, ask your GP.

-Good hand hygiene is a simple way to avoid getting colds or flu and stop it spreading to other people.
+Good hand hygiene is the simplest way to avoid getting colds or flu and stop it spreading to other people.

 - Wash your hands regularly with soap and warm water, or use alcohol-based gel or wipes.